netoabel/elgatokey-cam-bind/README.md

 WantedBy=default.target
 ```

-Then enable and start automatically:
+Then enable and start the service:

 ```
 sudo systemctl daemon-reload